UKHomeOffice/engineering-guidance-and-standards/docs/principles/sustainable-code.md

 ## Applications and Implications

 - Keep your code as simple and understandable as possible.
 Start with only the code needed for the task at hand.
-Use refactorings where needed to separate concerns, facilitate reuse, and improve readability when the need arises.
+Use refactoring where needed to separate concerns, facilitate reuse, and improve readability when the need arises
 - Have a comprehensive set of regression tests so that you can safely refactor and add new features.
-If you also practice Test Driven Development you get this for free.
+If you also practice Test Driven Development (TDD) you get this for free
-- Use design patterns when appropriate and avoid using anti-patterns.
+- Use design patterns when appropriate and avoid using anti-patterns
-- Keep code loosely coupled and highly reusable which enables future developments to extend the code more easily.
+- Keep code loosely coupled and highly reusable which enables future developments to extend the code more easily
-- Remember code can always be refactored, so keep code simple and refactor for new use cases only when they arise.
+- Remember code can always be refactored, so keep code simple and refactor for new use cases only when they arise
 - Prioritise writing readable code.
-Less code doesn't always mean more efficient/sustainable, is often harder to read and harder to maintain.
+Less code doesn't always mean more efficient/sustainable, is often harder to read and harder to maintain
-- Use comments sparingly when they add context or meaning that can't be expressed in the code.
+- Use comments sparingly when they add context or meaning that can't be expressed in the code
 - Use methodologies such as SOLID Principles or Functional Programming where appropriate.
-Keep in mind methods already used within the project.
+Keep in mind methods already used within the project

 ---